 Dihydroergotamine (D.H.E.
 45, Migranal) is available but it is hard to obtain now.
 It has been found to be more effective and has fewer side effects than ergotamine.
 The nasal spray and injection forms a better delivery method than oral tablets.

-Here is my trial and error list of migraine pain medication should you like to read it.
+If you're interested, here's my trial-and-error list of migraine pain medication should you like to read it.
 The closest I have gotten to a migraine headache cure is using 2.5 mgs of Naramig with 400 mgs of Ibuprofen at my earliest warning sign.
 Taken together at the same time.

 There are a variety of medications you can can use for symptom relief, not a migraine headache cure, but they will help reduce the pain.
 There are anti-nausea medications, Opiates and Dexamethasone to use for migraine symptom relief.